 With model trains, the standard gauge can also refer to a size of model trains produced by Joshua Lionel Cowen (Lionel) from 1906 to 1937.
 These trains were slightly larger than the O scale trains which superseded them with an actual track gauge of 2 1/8".
 Lionel began producing O scale trains, with a gauge of 1 1/4", in 1915.

 Once the Lionel standard gauge train was introduced to the market, it quickly caught on.
 In a short time, it was outselling the competitors.
 Smaller and easier to produce than other similar model trains on the market, Lionel's standard gauge became popular with other manufacturers.
-As the trains become more readily available, they became increasingly popular.
+As the trains become more readily available, demand for the models increased.